 - ASTROBIOLOGY: How life in the universe originated, evolved, and its ultimate fate.

-Pathology is a whole field dedicated to disease.
+Pathology is a whole field dedicated to how diseases spread.
 For example, phytopathology examines how diseases spread and are managed for plants.
 In contrast, the focus of zoopathology is on animal disease spread and prevention.